fog/fog/lib/fog/google/README.md

  * Global Metadata support
  * Image creation

 v1beta15 is still in beta, so we can imagine lots of changes to the API.
-If you are using Fog to interact with GCE, please keep it up to date and file any anomalies you see.
+If you are using Fog to interact with GCE, please keep Fog up to date and [file issues](https://github.com/fog/fog/issues?labels=google) for any anomalies you see.

+Thanks!